burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * [std::forward_list](https://en.cppreference.com/w/cpp/container/forward_list) - singly-linked list of elements.
 * [std::deque](https://en.cppreference.com/w/cpp/container/deque) - despite its name from theoretical Computer Science (double-ended queue) in fact in C++ it is a hybrid data structure.
 Typical implementations use a sequence of individually allocated fixed-size arrays.
 * [std::set](https://en.cppreference.com/w/cpp/container/set) - a container in which each element can appear only once.
 To insert and remove elements use [insert()](https://en.cppreference.com/w/cpp/container/set/insert) and [erase()](https://en.cppreference.com/w/cpp/container/set/erase).
 The [std::set](https://en.cppreference.com/w/cpp/container/set) can store any elements that can be ordered.
 By default, the ordering of all elements is done with `<` operator.
 If you  need to have the ability to store several items in the set you should use [std::multiset](https://en.cppreference.com/w/cpp/container/multiset).
 Sometimes such container is named *multiset* or *bag*, because in fact, they violate the mathematical definition of the *set*.
 This container may  contain the same element more than once.
 * [std::unordered_set](https://en.cppreference.com/w/cpp/container/unordered_set) - container in which each element can appear only once similar to [std::set](https://en.cppreference.com/w/cpp/container/set).
 API is also similar.
-However [std::unordered_set](https://en.cppreference.com/w/cpp/container/unordered_set)  does not utilize order relation and instead uses hash functions to provide set API.
-If you need functionality that will allow you to store several same items that do not have order relation you may be interested in [std::unordered_multiset](https://en.cppreference.com/w/cpp/container/unordered_multiset)
+However, [std::unordered_set](https://en.cppreference.com/w/cpp/container/unordered_set)  does not utilize order relation and instead uses hash functions to provide set API.
+If you need functionality that will allow you to store several same items that do not have order relation, you may be interested in [std::unordered_multiset](https://en.cppreference.com/w/cpp/container/unordered_multiset)
 * [std::map](https://en.cppreference.com/w/cpp/container/map) and [std::unordered_map](https://en.cppreference.com/w/cpp/container/unordered_map) - Associative array.
 Keys in a map need to be unique.
 And each key in containers is associated with a single value.
 * [std::multimap](https://en.cppreference.com/w/cpp/container/multimap) and [std::unordered_multimap](https://en.cppreference.com/w/cpp/container/unordered_multimap)- map containers
 which allows multiple values to be associated with the key.